How to Practice Self Love and Why it Matters

 Through the practice of mindfulness, you can become more aware of your thoughts and manage them with focus and kindness.
 Acknowledge their presence but don’t have a discussion with yourself over them being there.
 It’s okay to have thoughts, they are normal.
 The trick is to not engage with them, get angry with them for being there or push them away.

 We all make mistakes.
 We are usually tougher on ourselves than others.
-This creates an unkind internal world which dessimates self love.
+This creates an unkind internal world that decimates self-love.
 Especially if we are prone to dwell on these mistakes.
 Think about it this way, would you forgive your friend for the same thing you’re upset wit yourself about?
 If so, then be kind to yourself too and forgive yourself.
 You’re human and it’s okay to not be perfect.

 Many of us are busy and have high aspirations which can lead to high expectations.
-When this gets challenging it’s common for many to criticise themselves which can have a strong impact on mental wellbeing and love for yourself.
-Many perfectionists tend to be prone to this type of inner criticism which can wreak havoc on self love.
+When this gets challenging it’s common for many to criticize themselves which can have a strong impact on mental wellbeing and love for yourself.
+Many perfectionists tend to be prone to this type of inner criticism which can wreak havoc on self-love.

 Hypnosis Nurture Self Love

 Hypnosis is a valuable tool in helping to shift thought patterns that may impact how we feel about ourselves.
 Especially at the subconscious level.